King John, Royal Shakespeare Company

 (London, Edinburgh, New York)

-Sarah starred as Syrian refugee Sayidaa in Quilliam International's production of Deadly Dialogues by Nazish Khan and directed by Jessica Lazar.
+Sarah performed as Syrian refugee Sayidaa in Quilliam International's production of Deadly Dialogues by Nazish Khan and directed by Jessica Lazar.
 This four-strong ensemble piece consisted of lots of multi-roling, physical theatre and movement.
-Over the course of the Edinburgh Fringe the show received 4 star reviews, a nomination for the Amnesty Freedom of Expression Award and the cast were invited to New York City to perform at Quilliam's launch in America.
-Prior to the Fringe the show sold out at the Kings Head Theatre in London and Sarah was invited to speak on television for London Live about the experience of working with the world's first counter-extremism organisation and an award-winning creative team.
+After the Edinburgh Fringe and a nomination for the Amnesty Freedom of Expression Award and the cast were invited to New York City to perform at Quilliam's launch in America.
+During London previews at the Kings Head Theatre Sarah was invited to speak on television for London Live about the experience of working with the world's first counter-extremism organisation.

 Operation Magic Carpet (Polka Theatre)

-Passionate about new writing and collaborating, Sarah has participated in many R&Ds and rehearsed readings.
-She thoroughly enjoys this process of development and has performed in projects at The Soho Theatre, The Greenwich Theatre, The Playground Theatre, Old Theatre Royal Bath and The Yard Theatre.
+Passionate about new plays, Sarah has participated in countless R&Ds and rehearsed readings.
+She thoroughly enjoys this process of development and has performed in projects at Soho Theatre, Mercury Theatre, Greenwich Theatre, Playground Theatre, Ovalhouse, Old Theatre Royal Bath and The Yard Theatre.